FRoundation: Are Foundation Models Ready for Face Recognition?: Methodology

 \subsection{FRoundation}

-Utilizing pretrained foundation model for face recognition leads to suboptimal results, as will be presented in Section \ref{sec:eval_1}.
+Utilizing pre-trained foundation models for FR leads to suboptimal results, as will be presented in Section \ref{sec:eval_1}.
 Thus, we propose to fine-tune the considered foundation models using LoRA.
-This requires extending the pretrained ViT models with LoRA layers before fine-tuning them on dedicated datasets.
+This requires extending the pre-trained ViT models with LoRA layers before fine-tuning them on dedicated datasets.
 It is possible to apply LoRA to the $q$, $k$, $v$, and $o$ projection layers, which refer respectively to the query, key, value, and output projection matrices in the self-attention module of ViT architecture \cite{dosovitskiy2021imageworth16x16words}.
-Following \cite{hu2021loralowrankadaptationlarge}, we adapt the weight matrices of q and v only, as it was shown that adapting their respective weights $W^{q}$ and $W^{v}$ yields the best results on different downstream tasks \cite{hu2021loralowrankadaptationlarge}.
+Following \cite{hu2021loralowrankadaptationlarge}, we adapt the weight matrices of $q$ and $v$ only, as it was shown that adapting their respective weights $W^{q}$ and $W^{v}$ yields the best results on different downstream tasks \cite{hu2021loralowrankadaptationlarge}.

 The transformer encoder consists of alternating layers of Multiheaded Self-Attention (MSA) and multilayer perceptron (MLP) blocks.
 Layer Normalization (LN) is applied before every block and residual connections after every block.
 LoRA is applied exclusively to the attention weights, leaving the MLP unchanged for both simplicity and parameter efficiency \cite{hu2021loralowrankadaptationlarge}.
-As illustrated in Fig \ref{fig:vitlora}, given a facial image, the image is divided into non-overlapping patches which are then mapped into patch embeddings using a linear projection layer.
+As illustrated in Fig \ref{fig:ViTlora}, given a facial image, the image is divided into non-overlapping patches which are then mapped into patch embeddings using a linear projection layer.
 Additionally, a learnable embedding known as the class (CLS) token \cite{dosovitskiy2021imageworth16x16words} is appended to the sequence of embedded patches.
-The goal of the CLS token is to serve as the image representation, which we utilized to obtain feature representation from input face samples.
+The goal of the CLS token is to serve as the image representation, which we utilize to obtain feature representation from input face samples.
 Then, position embeddings are incorporated into the patch embeddings to preserve positional information.
 The resulting sequence of embedding vectors is used as input for the encoder.
 In MSA, we run $k$ heads in parallel, each with its own set of $q$, $k$, and $v$.
 In each head, LoRA layers operate separately and have their own distinct weights.
 As shown in Fig \ref{fig:mhalora}, for an embedding $x$, the computation of the $q$, $k$, and $v$ projection layers in head $i$ are:

 $W^{q}_i$, $W^{k}_i$, and $W^{v}_i$ are frozen projection layers for $q$, $k$, and $v$, respectively, while $A^{q}_i$, $B^{q}_i$, $A^{v}_i$, and $B^{v}_i$ are the trainable LoRA layers.
 Then the attention scores are computed for all heads using a scaled dot-product attention mechanism.
 The attention output for head $i$ is: